 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Chronic T-Cell Leukemia.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Leukemia is a cancer of the blood cells.
-Leukemia begins when healthy blood cells change and grow uncontrollably.
+Leukemia begins when healthy blood cells change and grow out of control.

 About blood cells